 Understanding The Different Levels of Help Desk Support

 If there’s something strange in your neighborhood?
-If there’s something weird and it don’t look good?
+If there’s something weird and it doesn’t look good?
 If you’re seeing things running through your head?
 An invisible man sleeping in your bed?
-Who you gonna call? … What if you need to reset your password, the printer doesn’t work, you can’t update adobe reader, you can’t access the network, or your computer freezes?
-Who you gonna call?
+Who you gonna call? … What if you need to reset your password, the printer doesn’t work, you can’t update adobe reader, you can’t access the network or your computer freezes?
+Who are you gonna call?
 Ghostbusters?!
 No!
-Thanks Ray Parker, but no you gonna call the help desk.
+Thanks, Ray Parker, but no you gonna call the help desk.

-Usually companies starting out use a single tier customer support system: a single point of contact to handle queries or solve problems.
-However, as a company grows they tend to need more than just a single tier model.
+Usually, companies starting out using a single-tier customer support system: a single point of contact to handle queries or solve problems.
+However, as a company grows they tend to need more than just a single-tier model.
 This means they move to a multi-tiered support system.

 Tier – I Support